-I’m not going to lie, a lot of college representatives have told me that they barely read these letters when going through the applications.
-However, for the few that do, it is important to have a good one to read.
-As with your essays, this is another way to set yourself apart from your ‘competition’ and give the reader more details about who you are.
+As with your essays, the recommendation letter is another way to set yourself apart from your ‘competition’ and give the reader more details about who you are.
 Therefore, it is important to ask someone who knows you well, with whom you have had a good relationship and who will write more than the basic details already given through your transcript and application.

 If you feel that the teacher or counselor may need some more information about you to write their letter, you can give them a ‘brag sheet’ with the details of your accomplishments and academic history.
 This is particularly helpful if you attend a larger school and feel that the teacher may not know you as well as they should to be able to write you a more detailed recommendation.
 There are many forms of brag sheets out there, but you can take a look at this information and sample sheet from Fastweb to get an idea of what you should include.